 So I sold all my shares of this ETF.
 Unfortunately, I sold at a loss.
 But since this money will be invested in what I believe is better stocks, I think it will be a good loss in the long-term.
 I paid 4 CHF fees for this operation.
 This money was reinvested into my Swiss ETF to have a correct allocation.

 Having to sell your shares and repurchasing them anyway is an excellent opportunity for some rebalancing and cleaning of the portfolio.

 At that point, I only had one ETF left to transfer, the largest allocation of my portfolio: Vanguard Total World (VT).
 And this is where it began to become complicated.

 Transfer my last ETF: VT

 I have 500 shares of the VT ETF.
-This is worth about 36K CHF.
-This is more than the cash I had available in Interactive Brokers.
+These shares are worth about 36K CHF.
+This amount is more than the cash I had available in Interactive Brokers.
 So I could not use the technique I used for the first two ETFs.
 I can see three ways of doing the transfer:

 - Sell everything, transfer the money, and repurchase everything.
-This is the most straightforward technique.
+This technique is the most straightforward.
 However, this is the riskiest of the three depending on the market.
 But it is the cheapest in terms of fees and the fastest.